 $80 | Buy on Amazon

-The Curve Flex is the most versatile laptop stand I’ve used.
+The Curve Flex is the most versatile laptop stand in this roundup.
 It adjusts from 2 to 22 inches of height — that upper range matters for standing desks, where you often need more elevation than a typical riser provides.
-The angle is adjustable too, from flat to 45 degrees, so you can set up a comfortable typing position or go full vertical for an external-monitor-only workflow.
+The angle is adjustable too, from flat to 45 degrees, so you can dial in a comfortable typing angle or go full vertical for an external-monitor-only setup.

 The 7 lb weight limit is the only real limitation.
 Most ultrabooks and MacBooks fall well under that, but if you’re running a beefy 17-inch gaming laptop, check the weight first.
 For everyone else, the Curve Flex earns its premium price.

-Best for: Standing desk users who want maximum adjustability and premium build quality.
+Who should buy this: Standing desk users who want maximum adjustability and genuinely don’t want to compromise on build quality.

 2. Roost V3 — Best for Portability